 Dear Your Teen:

 Don’t lose your mind!
 We can parent kids with kindness and clarity in this highly digital age.
 Teens are often early adopters of new technology, certainly earlier than most of us parents.
-Since that is the case, they need rules about technology.
+Since that is the case, they need rules about technology, including technology safety rules.
 Answer these questions for your family and then go over them together.

 Where do you want tech-free zones?